verita-fw/core/SECURITY.md

 ## Supported Versions

-Muro is a security platform which is released on regular intervals.
+OPNsense is a security platform which is released on regular intervals.
 In order to find the latest still supported version, please visit https://docs.opnsense.org/releases.html

 For both the community and business edition only the last published major